Worthiit/My-termux-zsh/README.md

  * Art Location: ~/.termux/ascii/
  * Adding Art: Drop any .txt file into that folder.
  * Execution: Type `kawai` and use arrow keys to preview.
 Hit Enter to swap the ARCII In MOTD.

+# beam command ( still incomplete and hald ass cuz ahh i thought of using an ai for it )
+*Type beam to start a local web server.
+It provides a URL that you can open on any device on the same network to get a full-screen, premium web terminal with custom keys and zoom support.*

+ # Warp
+ * warp in: Open a visual file manager in /sdcard/ to pull files into your current folder.
+ * warp out: Open a visual file manager here to push files directly to your Android Downloads.

+# Peek
+*Instead of opening a file to check a token or a line of code, run peek.
+It opens an fzf search with a side-window preview that highlights code syntax using bat. you can do the same thing with cat too*

 ###  Automated System Tricks
 I automated the annoying manual stuff in `.zshrc`.